ehubbell/gitty/README.md

 ## Quick Start
 ```
-npm install -g @ehubbell/gitty
+npm install @ehubbell/gitty -g
 gitty download <repo_url>
 ```

 ## Config File
-Gitty will look for a `.gittyrc` config file at the root of your file system containing your platform secrets.
+Gitty will look for a `.gittyrc` config file at the root of your file system containing your environment secrets.
-To expedite your work, you can use the `gitty config` to create and / or read that file.
+To expedite your work, you can use the `gitty config` command to create and / or read that file.
 You can also pass the `--config` parameter to any command to specify a different path.
 For now, Gitty will interpret the following variables: